// 01 · ENGAGEMENT TYPES

 Digital Health

 B2B software businesses serving health systems, payers, providers and patient-facing care delivery, including NHS commissioning, clinical pathway orchestration, virtual care and care coordination.
-Sits inside the same buying-centre and regulatory landscape as life sciences but with different end users.
+Sits inside the same buying centres and regulators as life sciences but with different end users.

 Dual-Track Exit